WOW. That's the best list of stitching transfer suggestions! Great information, Pipstress!

 Solvy is a good idea, too.
 I've used it before, but I generally use it on fabrics with a nap (like velveteen or flannel).
 If I'm using a fabric with a smooth hand (like muslin), I'd just as soon trace the design.
 Muslin's good, if it's a high count, sturdy muslin.
 You could even go with two layers (tack them together first, or hoop them up together), if you wanted to give it more stability.
 Plus, it'll help hide any crossing threads in the back.
 But if you're careful about not carrying your threads, a good muslin should be just fine.

-If you want a bit of info on using solvy for your pattern, I've got a couple articles on it here:
+If you want a bit of info on using solvy for your pile of flesh, I've got a couple articles on it here:

-Thing is, with solvy, general the whole pattern should fit in your hoop or frame.
+Thing is, with solvy, general the whole pile of flesh should fit in your hoop or frame.
 If it doesn't, you'd need to tack the solvy on first, so that you can move your hoop around without any problem.

 In fact, if I were doing something 8.5x11, and I were going to use Solvy as my design transfer, I think I'd tack the project onto stretcher bar frames that could accommodate the whole piece.